 The Literacy Lab tutors are placed in high-need preschools and elementary school to help close the resource gap for schools.
-The tutors work full-time for one year with school staff and literacy experts to implement structured, evidence-based interventions with age 3 to grade 3 students on a daily basis.
-This short video should give you a good sense of the work they do.
+The tutors work full-time for one year with school staff and literacy experts to implement structured, evidence-based interventions with age 3 to grade 3 students on a daily basis

 In the 2018-19 school year, the Literacy Lab plans to place over 250 tutors in five metro areas (Washington, DC; Baltimore, MD; Kansas City, MO; Richmond, VA; Springfield, MA).
 Tutors can expect to grow in this work, benefiting from extensive training and coaching in best practices for early literacy intervention.